 Cheap train tickets for the journey by train from Munich to Rome can be obtained by booking in advance through Omio, a user-friendly mobile app that allows travelers to compare schedules and make reservations at no extra cost.
 Travelers can access this app on their phones or via the Omio website.
 It's a good idea for travelers to book their tickets well in advance of their travel date to make sure they get a seat on their preferred train.
 Those on a budget could consider trains with transfers, as they tend to be cheaper than direct ones.

-Travel by train between Munich, Germany and Rome, Italy is: Partially open.
+Travel by train between Munich, Germany and Rome, Italy is: Unrestricted.

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-The above information was last checked on 9/22/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Rome from Munich closer to your date of departure here
+The above information was last checked on 11/17/22.
+Remember to check the latest COVID-19 travel safety regulations for your train from Munich to Rome closer to your date of departure here

-Return travel from Italy to Germany is: Partially open.
+Return travel from Italy to Germany is: Unrestricted.

-Entry into Germany is allowed for: Entry is partially open for citizens and permanent residents of Italy
+Entry into Germany is allowed for: Entry is unrestricted for citizens and permanent residents of Italy

 Requirements for reentering: